hyeonuk940/early-icu-ward-transfer-sepsis/README.md

 Code and derived results for *Machine Learning Prediction of Early ICU-to-Ward Transfer in Patients with Sepsis: Development and External Validation Using MIMIC-IV and eICU-CRD*.

-A LightGBM model is developed on MIMIC-IV and validated externally on eICU-CRD to predict **ICU-to-ward transfer between 24 and 72 hours after ICU admission, without ICU readmission or death within 7 days**, among patients meeting Sepsis-3 criteria by 24 hours and alive and still in the ICU at that landmark.
+A LightGBM model was developed in MIMIC-IV patients meeting Sepsis-3 criteria by the 24-hour landmark and externally validated in eICU-CRD using a primary APACHE admission diagnosis-based sepsis/septic shock cohort and a Sepsis-3 sensitivity cohort.
+The model predicts ICU-to-ward transfer between 24 and 72 hours after ICU admission without ICU readmission or death within 7 days after transfer.

 The repository holds the extraction SQL, the analysis code and the aggregate results the paper reports.
 Results and their interpretation are in the paper; this file describes the